Fiona Powrie FRS, FMedSci, DBE

 Professor of Musculoskeletal Sciences and Director of the Kennedy Institute

-Fiona Powrie is the Director of the Kennedy Institute of Rheumatology and Principal Investigator in the Translational Gastroenterology Unit, University of Oxford.
+Dame Fiona Powrie is Director of the Kennedy Institute of Rheumatology and a Professor of Musculoskeletal Sciences.
+She leads the Mucosal Immunology research group.

 Her research interests include characterisation of the interaction between the intestinal microbiota and the host immune system and how this mutualistic relationship breaks down in inflammatory bowel disease.